puddle-brian/diy-booking-platform/TOUR_REQUEST_REMOVAL_PLAN.md

 ## Success Criteria

-- [ ] Timeline displays correctly for both artists and venues
+- ✅ Timeline displays correctly for both artists and venues
-- [ ] Show titles match expanded row content
+- ✅ Show titles match expanded row content
-- [ ] No data type mixing (consistent age restriction format)
+- ✅ No data type mixing (consistent age restriction format)
-- [ ] All booking flows work (bids, offers, confirmations)
+- ✅ All booking flows work (bids, offers, confirmations)
-- [ ] No TourRequest references remain in codebase
+- ✅ No TourRequest references remain in codebase (all TypeScript types removed)
-- [ ] Database is cleaned up
+- ✅ Database is cleaned up
-- [ ] Performance is maintained or improved
+- ✅ Performance is maintained or improved
+- ✅ Clean build with no TypeScript errors
+- ✅ All APIs working correctly

 ---